Donate baby thingsIf you have nursery equipment, clothes or toys that you no longer use, we can get it to someone who really needs it.

-We can also rehome the mattress that fits your cot, as long as it has no marks or stains, has the dimensions clearly marked on the label and is less than 10 years old.
+We can rehome a mattress that fits your cot, as long as it has no marks or stains, is less than 10 years old, and have a label with the mattress dimensions printed on it.
 Please cover your mattress with a couple of old fitted cot sheets to keep it clean in transit.
 We would love all your cot linen too if you are ready to pass it on, and mattress protectors are also very valuable to us.

 We can rehome a car restraint if it is less than 8 years old.
 The date of manufacture should be printed on a sticker somewhere on the side or base.
 There should also be a red safety standard sticker AS/NZS 1754.
 We cannot rehome a car restraint from hard rubbish as there is no way we can be sure that it has not been in an accident.
 We do not rehome booster seats without tether straps or foam booster seats.